solid/webid-oidc-spec/README.md

  1. A client application generates a short-lived public and private key.
  2. The client generates a request `JWT` just as it would under normal OIDC with the addition of a `key` field containing the public key.
  3. Authentication proceeds normally and yields a signed `id_token` where the `aud`ience is the client application (represented by the `origin` of the provided `redirect_uri`) and an additional field `cnf` is provided containing the client's public key.
- 4. Before sending requests to any RPs, the client generates a new signed JWT PoP token containing the RP's uri as the `aud`ience and an `id_token` feild containing the `id_token` provided by the OP.
+ 4. Before sending requests to any RSs, the client generates a new signed JWT PoP token containing the RS's uri as the `aud`ience and an `id_token` feild containing the `id_token` provided by the OP.
- 5. When an RP receives the PoP token, it MUST reject any tokens containing a mismatched audience or a signature that is not associated with the public key in the `cnf` claim.
+ 5. When an RS receives the PoP token, it MUST reject any tokens containing a mismatched audience or a signature that is not associated with the public key in the `cnf` claim.

 ## Detailed Sign In Workflow Example